SKULSHADY/material-rounded-theme/README.md

 The settings for every user and the global settings are all the same.
 If a user does not have a setting set, then the global setting is used.

 To create input helper entities for a user, click on `Create Helpers` in their settings card.
 Similarly, you can delete input helper entities for a user by clicking `Delete Helpers`.
+After creating helpers, you or their non-admin user can modify them from the configuration panel or open their more info dialog using the buttons to their left.

 ### Base Color